"Composite Bonding" can stain, chip, and wear

 How long does composite bonding last?

+Composite bonding is a procedure where tooth colored composite resin material is applied to your teeth.
+The material is often used to reshape the teeth or to repair blemishes or chips.
+It has been used in cosmetic dentistry for several decades as a less expensive way of creating a nice smile.
 When artfully done, composite bonding on your front teeth looks beautiful.
-It is a less expensive way of creating a nice smile.
-Composite bonding will not last forever.
-Composite is held together with plastic and will wear and chip over time.
+Composite resin bonding will not last forever.
+The resin is held together with plastic and will wear and chip over time.
 Typically, they look great for 4-5 years before needing to be touched up.
 The shine tends to wear off at first and then stains form at the edges.
 The plastic is about 1/3rd the strength of a natural tooth so they can chip.
 Normally patients are replacing old composite bonding at 10 years.

 Other things will shorten the length of service of bonding.
 If you grind your teeth or your bite is off, the plastic fillings can easily be overloaded.
 Longevity is influenced by the location of the restoration on the tooth.
 Placing composite on the edges of front teeth is considered higher risk.
 Front teeth do the cutting, ripping and tearing of food.
 These forces can break bonds.
-Because dental bonding is weak, some dentists use it only for small cosmetic changes and for correction of teeth in areas of very low bite pressure.
+Because dental bonding is weak, some dentists use it only for dental procedures on teeth in areas of very low bite pressure.

 Why replacing old composite bonding yields stellar results

 Cosmetic bonding, often referred to as dental bonding, is an economical, minimally invasive option for smile enhancement.
 For many patients, this treatment is all they require to achieve their aesthetic goals.
-Others may wish to upgrade their appearance with porcelain veneers, which are custom-made, ultra-thin restorations that adhere to the front surfaces of the teeth.
-At Lake Forest Dental Arts in Chicago, IL, Dr. James Fondriest can replace old composite bonding with veneers to help you achieve the smile you desire.
+Others may wish to upgrade their appearance with porcelain veneers.
+Veneers are custom made ultra thin restorations that adhere to the front surfaces of the teeth.
+Perhaps your dentist can replace your old composite bonding with veneers to help you achieve the smile you desire.

 What is the Process Like?

 Dr. Fondriest will use special dental instruments to remove your old composite bonding.
-Next, the teeth are cleaned up for your new restorations.
+Next, the teeth are prepared for your new restorations.
 It may be necessary to remove small amounts of enamel.
 This will increase the bonding surface and help your restorations adhere properly.
 In some cases, however, little to no natural tooth structure needs to be removed.
 Once the teeth are prepared, impressions are taken and sent to a ceramist at a dental lab.
-There, your custom porcelain veneers will be crafted.
+The ceramist artfully creates your custom porcelain veneers.

-Once your restorations are complete, you will see Dr. Fondriest for a second appointment.
-During this visit, dental etch and a mild conditioning liquid will be applied to the teeth.
-Finally, the veneers are bonded into place, and any necessary adjustments are made.
+Once your restoration is complete, you will see Dr. Fondriest for a second appointment.
+During this visit, dental etch and a mild conditioning liquid will be applied to the surface of the tooth.
+Finally, the veneer is bonded into place, and any necessary adjustments are made.

 Upgrading composite bonding to porcelain veneers

 Composite restorations can be very beautiful if done well.
-Even the very best don’t last forever.
+Well done composites have a limited service life.
 Usually the luster is lost on a composite filling after an average of 5 years and the total life span averages only 7 years.
 Use of composites is problematic for contact sport athletes or if you grind your teeth.
 Dr. Fondriest discourages use of composite bonded veneers for these patients because plastic is only 30% the strength of natural teeth.
-If your natural teeth can wear or chip, then plastic will not be a god replacement material.
-The porcelains commonly used for veneers approach the durability of natural teeth and tend to much more likely to hold up than composite.
+If your natural teeth can wear or chip, then plastic will not be a good replacement material.
+The porcelains commonly used for veneers approach the durability of natural teeth.
+They are much stronger thanly to hold up than composite.
+It is always a tough decision whether to use porcelain veneers or cosmetic bonding.

 To learn more about replacing your old composite bonding

 Interested in replacing your old composite bonding?
 Schedule a consultation with Dr. Fondriest by calling 847-234-0517.
+Very often, dental insurance will pay a small amount to the makeover procedure.
+This is especially true when a root canal had previously been done on the tooth.
 We can design a personalized treatment plan to deliver the look you’ve always wanted.